1969 Australian federal election

 The 1969 Australian federal election was held in Australia on 25 October 1969.
-The incumbent Liberal–Country coalition government, led by Prime Minister John Gorton, won the election with a severely diminished majority over the opposition Labor Party, led by Gough Whitlam despite losing the two party popular vote.
+The incumbent Liberal–Country coalition government, led by Prime Minister John Gorton, won the election with a severely diminished majority over the opposition Labor Party, led by Gough Whitlam, despite losing the two-party-preferred vote.

 Both major parties had changed their leaders in the run-up to the election, the first time this had occurred since 1946.
-This was the first and only time that a Federal Government won a ninth consecutive term in office.

-This election saw the arrival of future Prime Minister of Australia Paul Keating in Parliament, winning the safe Labor division of Blaxland in suburban Sydney – a seat he would represent until his resignation following the Keating Government's electoral defeat in 1996.
+The victory was the ninth consecutive general election won by the Coalition, and remains the record number of consecutive terms won by any Australian Federal Government.
+There was no Senate election until the 1970 Australian Senate election.

+Future Prime Minister Paul Keating entered parliament at this election.